Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: The Proposed Approach

 Considering this observation, we removed negative comments and consolidated the labels for each comment into two categories: ``related to code understandability'' (which are positive comments) and ``unrelated to code understandability''.
 This distribution of comments motivates our paper's exploration of an intelligent approach for labeling notebooks as ``normal" or ``good" in terms of code understandability, as detailed in the \secref{notebookCU}.

 Therefore, out of the total 994 results, 467 were categorized as ``related to code understandability" and 527 as ``unrelated to code understandability".
-To pinpoint comments specifically relevant to CU within the entire dataset, we fine-tuned the DistilBERT \footnote{DistilBERT is a smaller general-purpose language representation model and a distilled version of BERT, which is smaller, faster, computationally cheaper, and lighter.
-It can be used for text classification, named entity recognition, question answering, text generation, machine translation, and recommender systems.} model on this data.
+To pinpoint comments specifically relevant to CU within the entire dataset, we fine-tuned the DistilBERT, a smaller general-purpose language representation model and a distilled version of BERT, which is smaller, faster, computationally cheaper, and lighter model on this data.
 DistilBERT was chosen due to its ability to effectively capture the contextual semantics of full sentences, which is crucial for understanding user comments.
 Additionally, as a distilled version of BERT, DistilBERT offers a good balance between performance and efficiency, making it suitable for our task.
 It is pre-trained on a large corpus of text, allowing it to understand the context of a sentence, and can be fine-tuned on a specific task, like classifying comments in this case.
-We had two main objectives in training this model.
+We had two main objectives in fine-tuning this model.
 Firstly, we wanted to filter out comments that were unrelated to CU in order to evaluate the notebooks based only on their relevant comments.
 Secondly, we aimed to identify and include all comments related to CU when assigning an understandability score to the notebooks.
-The model achieved an F1-score of 90\% and \ accuracy of 92\%, identifying 410,484 out of 659,894 comments in the whole dataset that were related to CU.
+We partitioned our dataset of $\sim1000$ comments into training, validation, and test sets using a split ratio of 70-20-10.
+The F1 score and accuracy were computed on the test split, ensuring an unbiased evaluation of the model's performance.
+The model achieved an F1-score of 90\% and \ accuracy of 92\%.
+We then applied this model to the entire dataset.
+The model identified 410,484 out of 659,894 comments in the whole dataset that were related to CU.
 Finally, a score of one was assigned to comments related to CU, while a score of zero was assigned to other comments.